-We’ve all heard about digital disruption and digital transformation.
-But what do they mean and what is IT’s role in disruption and transformation?
+Heard about digital disruption and digital transformation?
+But what does it mean and what is the role of IT in business?

 Disruption is about how the world and your competition work.
 Transformation is about how you work.

 John Hagel in his book “Scaling Edges” talks about the “dark side” of technology.
 He is not referring to the dark web or hacking.
 Rather he is talking about three effects that technology has on business.
-He says that technology intensifies pressure on executives – to compete harder and more innovatively, accelerates change – businesses must be agile and more rapid in their response to customers, and Hagel talks about how connectivity can change a small event somewhere in the world into having a global effect – a new online business in Alaska can threaten a business in South Africa.
-A high-end provider of managed IT services in New York can help a small/medium sized business compete globally without ever having to leave their building.
+He says that technology intensifies pressure on executives – to compete harder and more innovatively, and accelerates change – businesses must be agile and more rapid in their response to customers, and Hagel talks about how connectivity can change a small event somewhere in the world into a global effect – a new online business in Alaska can threaten a business in South Africa.
+A high-end provider of managed IT services in New York can help small/medium-sized businesses compete globally without ever having to leave their building.

 Transformation and digital transformation is something different.
 Largely it occurs internally, and yes, it is probably disruptive.
 Organizations need to transform the way they interact with their customers, develop or upgrade their products, manage their capabilities and culture, and put in place platforms that allow them to move quickly and comprehensively to meet any challenge.
 Much of this transformation is enabled by technology, which is why it is called digital transformation.
 But not all transformation is digital – your culture and capabilities require something more than a technical approach.